cmayrhuber/raspi-workspace/README.md

 ### SSL Connection Problems
-Should you be unable to connect, and get a `SSL connection could not be established` error then it is highly likely that this is due to missing certificate autority (ca) certificates delivered with the Citrix Workspace App.
+Should you be unable to connect, and get a `SSL connection could not be established` error then it is highly likely that this is due to missing certificate authority (ca) certificates delivered with the Citrix Workspace App.
-In order to make Citrix Workspace use the ca cert's of Raspian:
+In order to make Citrix Workspace use the ca cert's of Raspberry Pi OS:
 ```sh
 sudo ln -s /etc/ssl/certs/*.pem /opt/Citrix/ICAClient/keystore/cacerts/
 ```